akce/footwm-chez/README.md

 $ make
 $ sudo make BINDIR=/usr/local/bin install
 ```

-The makefile requires IRREGEXDIR to point to local [irregex] source.
-The default location is ~/lib/csv**chez-version**. eg, ~/lib/csv9.5.4

 The makefile also has a target to install the sample config files.
 This should only be run once during the very first install.